npenin/akala/packages/commands/README.md

 # akala-commands
 redux like command processor

-see test cases to see examples
+see test cases in src/test to see examples